Novivy/wow-hc-addon/README.md

 ## Future versions:
+- Disable the complaint system (right click on chat or character to report it) as report aren't sent to the server.
+Open the addon ticket form instead.
 - Prevent/disable auto-run when you are on a flypath
 - /world join after a few seconds to prevent replacing general
 - settings checkbox to allow /creature say to only display death announcements